-- That policies must align with this objective.
+- Policies must align with this objective.

 He added that “coal mining in India is incredibly incredibly inefficient” and that it is also, therefore, extremely carbon expensive.
 The world cannot afford to let it go that way.
 Coal cannot be the anchor technology for electrification for the 400 million people in India who currently lack access.
 If we align financial interest with carbon efficiency, he said, “We see a win-win in cleaning up our act.”